Recently I needed to find out the element index of a List element when clicked.

 The above would display an alert box displaying the text of the clicked element.

-But what if we want to find out the index of this element, so that we could work out it’s position if it was part of a menu or tab option?
+But what if we want to find out the index of this element so that we can work out its position if it was part of a menu or tab option?

-To do this, we need to get every list element an place it in a variable.
+To do this, we need to get every list element and place it in a variable.

 I know this is a script I will be using again soon, so hopefully somebody else might find this useful as well.